How Selling With Me Works

 Before You List

-Six questions worth thinking through.
+Six questions worth thinking through first.

 Is spring really the best time to sell?

-How do I price correctly in today's market?
+How do I price correctly?

 Should I renovate before listing?